maxgrishkin/maxlang/README.md

-# Maxim Language (maxlang)
+# M++

 ## Overview

-Maxim Language (maxlang) is a minimalist programming language designed with simplicity and expressiveness in mind.
+M++ is a minimalist programming language designed with simplicity and expressiveness in mind.
 It aims to provide a clean and straightforward syntax.

 This programming language is not intended for real world applications; instead, it is a demonstration of implementing